 The ESG (Environmental, Social Governance) rating can also be used for insights about how energy efficiency is valuated, as in that rating, the E is often weighted higher than the other two subjects.
 The good news is that (according to KPMG 2022) sustainability reporting has grown steadily: 96% of the world's top 250 companies (= G2501) are providing some form of sustainability reporting.
 The challenge is that there is contradictory evidence on the impact of ESG rating to profit and in general, the unclarity of the message given by the rating.
-An overwhelming focus of the variety of ways for producing the scores, and the data used for these (KPMG, 2020; Brounen and Marcato, 2018).
+An overwhelming focus of the ratings also seems to be on sustainability risk and not on impact (GRI, 2022).
+One big issue is also the variety of ways for producing the scores, and the data used for these (KPMG, 2020; Brounen and Marcato, 2018).
 The diverse range of reporting standards currently used around the world makes comparison across companies and markets challenging, but there are global efforts to align the metrics.
 Also, the reporting of the environmental risks in 2022 was mostly in form of narrative description of the potential risks.
 Only 4% of G250 companies provided financial quantification of potential risks.
 (KPMG, 2022)